jackieju/AIAgentLocalMemory/README.md

 Neural-network-inspired memory engine for AI agents.
 Uses Hebbian learning, spreading activation, and a working memory queue instead of traditional database queries.

 **Transform any AI agent into a growing, personal intelligence.** This plugin gives AI agents their own local brain — memory that persists, context that scales, and a local LLM that learns and improves through daily use.
 Like giving your AI a private mind that gets smarter over time.
+Dont' waste any token any chat any dollar in your daily talk with LLM, which can make your local LLM smarter everyday.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐